cncf/clowarden/README.md

 Our goal in this example will be to create a new team (named `team1`) with one maintainer and one member, as well as a new repository (named `repo1`).
 We want to give `team1` write permissions on `repo1`, and we'd also like to add a external collaborator, named `collaborator1`, with read permissions.

-The first step will be to create a pull request to add the entries below to the configuration files
+The first step will be to create a pull request to add the entries below to the configuration files:

+> [!WARNING]
-(*This configuration intentionally introduces a typo so we can describe CLOWarden's PR validation checks -team1 is misspelled-*):
+> This configuration intentionally introduces a typo so we can describe CLOWarden's PR validation checks (team1 is misspelled).

 ```yaml
 teams: